hz1ulqu01gmnZH4/novels/README.md

+# Novels Collection

-novels written with Claude and GPT5
+A collection of AI-assisted creative fiction works, crafted through collaboration with Claude and GPT-5.